The best wood burning stove for cabins, sheds, tiny homes and small spaces: part one

 In addition, most gas and all diesel still need some 12v electricity for the fans (to blow the heat around) and for safety monitoring, so if your electricity runs out or breaks, so does your heater.

-Please bear in mind, these are just my thoughts and opinions, and are based on what’s available in the UK, in late 2023.
-I’d love to hear if you agree with me, or if I’ve missed any good options from this article – get in contact here.
+Please bear in mind, these are just my thoughts and opinions, and are based on what was available in the UK in late 2023.
+I’d love to hear if you agree with me, or if I’ve missed any good options from this article.

 Environmental aspects of wood burning stoves